k-msalehi/breakReminder/README.md

 - Tkinter for the GUI (should be included with Python)

 ### Usage
-- (optional) Place a music file named music.mp3 in the same directory as the script or executable file if you want music to play during your reminders.
+- For window, just download the `.zip` file, extract it, and run `.exe` file.
-- Run the script from your terminal or run executable file:
+- For any enviroment that has python installed, run the script from your terminal:
 ```sh
 python break_reminder.py
 ```
+- (optional) Place a music file named `music.mp3` in the same directory as the script or executable file if you want music to play during your reminders.

-**The .exe file is created using PyInstaller and has been tested on Windows 10 and 11, you can run it without needing to install Python or any dependencies.**
+**The `.exe` file is created using PyInstaller and has been tested on Windows 10 and 11, you can run it without needing to install Python or any dependencies.**

 ## Acknowledgments